 Step-by-Step Process to Install the EGR Delete Kit

-1. Preparation: Disconnect the battery to avoid electrical issues.
-Remove the necessary engine covers and components to access the EGR system.
+- Preparation: Disconnect the battery and remove engine covers to access the EGR system.

 Do You Need an ECU Tune?